akauppi/MissingManualSolidWorks4Makers/Tips/Reinstall Solidworks Connected.md

 These are way too elaborate.
 Try first:

-- Uninstall `Dassault Systemes SOLIDWORKS 3DEXPERIENCE R2022x`
+- Uninstall `Dassault Systemes SOLIDWORKS 3DEXPERIENCE R2023x`
 - Restart
-- Launch from the tasbar icon (or visiting 3DExperience online)
+- Launch from the taskbar icon (or visiting 3DExperience online)

 This works for the author.